jecki/DHParser/documentation_src/manuals/transform.rst

-Generally speaking, transformation function will see the effects of any other transfomration further up the tree (i.e. those affecting the last node in the trail and its descendants) or earlier in the list of transformations assigned to an entry in the transformation-table.
+Generally speaking, transformation function will see the effects of any other transfomration further up the tree (i.e. those affecting the last node in the path and its descendants) or earlier in the list of transformations assigned to an entry in the transformation-table.

 See the section on :ref:`debugging <debugging_transformations>`, below, for an example of what can happen when this is not taken into consideration.

-There is a special kind of transformation functions, called "probing functions", that take the trail as an argument but return a boolean value.
+There is a special kind of transformation functions, called "probing functions", that take the path as an argument but return a boolean value.
 Probing functions should not make any changes to the tree.
 Also, it does not make sense to add probing functions directly to a list of transformation-function in the transformation table.
 Rather, probing